What we know about missing Titanic tourist submarine

 The father-of-two is a seasoned explorer and holds three Guinness World Records, including the longest duration at full ocean depth by a crewed vessel when in March 2021, he and ocean explorer Victor Vescovo dived to the lowest depth of the Mariana Trench.
 In June 2022, he went into space on Blue Origin’s New Shepard rocket.

+Paul-Henri Nargeolet, 77, is also one of the five passengers missing at sea.

-A friend – and fellow Titanic expert – Larry Daley confirmed to CBC that French diver Paul-Henri Nargeolet was also on the vessel.
+A friend – and fellow Titanic expert – Larry Daley confirmed to CBC that Mr Nargeolet, a French diver, was also on the vessel.
 Mr Nargeolet is described by OceanGate as the “Titanic’s greatest explorer” and has done 35 dives in the submersible.

-Shahzada Dawood, a 48-year-old businessman and one of the richest people in Pakistan, and his son Sulaiman Dawood, 19, were also on board the vessel to visit the wreckage of the Titanic.
+Shahzada Dawood, a 48-year-old businessman and his 19-year-old son Suleman Dawood were also on the Titan to visit the Titanic wreckage.

 The Dawood family released a statement about the father and son saying: “We are very grateful for the concern being shown by our colleagues and friends and would like to request everyone to pray for their safety.”

-The fifth person was confirmed to be OceanGate Expeditions CEO Stockton Rush, in a statement by the company on Tuesday afternoon.
+The fifth person was confirmed to be OceanGate Expeditions CEO Stockton Rush – the company confirmed in a statement on Tuesday afternoon.

+Mr Rush, 61, began his career as a pilot before obtaining an undergraduate and MBA.
+He founded OceanGate Expeditions in 2009.

 OceanGate offers excursions to shipwrecks and other deep-sea voyages for paying customers.
 In recent years, trips to view the Titanic shipwreck have become increasingly popular.